 1. They accused the companies, specifically Nestle, for accessing community groundwater and syphoning it off without proper compensation to the communities.
 Groundwater isn’t properly regulated, so the loopholes are there for the companies to swim through.
 If the abuses are so gross, then the civic governments need to have better resource management regulations.

 2. They accused the manufacture of the plastics used for the bottles as a major health risk for people living near the plants, specifically in Corpus Christi, Texas.
 If the plants were only making bottles for water, then perhaps the argument would hold water.
 Considering these same bottles are used for everything from iced tea to colas to juice, the argument carries less weight.
-Banning the sale of bottled water won’t close these plants down, there’s plenty of demand for plastic containers.
+Banning the sale of bottled water won’t close these plants down, there’s plenty of demand for plastic containers.3.
+They pointed at the mass of waste created by the tossing of bottles and plastics.
+That is a fault of State governments and poor education of the population.
+Only 11 states have legislated recycling deposits and a further only 6 of those apply it to bottled water.
+In the states that have 5c deposits, recycling rates are 70%.
+In Michigan, where deposits are 10c, recycling rates are 97%.
+There’s a simple solution to the problem, place a levy to pay for the self-funding recycling programs and get the plastic back in the system.

 That problem isn’t as rampant in Canada.
 We have comprehensive recycling programs in many of our cities.
 I always joke that it’s easy to spot a Canadian in the US – we’re the one walking the entire day with an empty bottle in our hand looking for a blue bin to recycle it.